Hal LeSueur: Controversy

 On November 9, 1935, LeSueur was in a head-on collision at the top of Cahuenga Pass.
-The other car caught fire and the three people inside, Earl Gose, who was driving, his wife, Golda, and his sister, Grace, were pulled from the blaze.
+The other car caught fire and the three people inside (Earl Gose, who was driving; his wife, Golda; and his sister, Grace) were pulled from the blaze.
 Their car burned to a charred hulk.
 LeSueur suffered severe cuts and bruises on his hands, face, arms and legs.
 The other people were also seriously injured.
 All were taken to a hospital in Hollywood.
 The injuries of Grace Gose proved fatal three days later.
 His mother, Anna, and his ex-wife, Kasha, accompanied him to the coroner's inquest on November 15.
 Earl and Golda Gose were unable to appear.
 LeSueur testified that he was driving near the center of the highway when the other car suddenly pulled out from behind another car into his lane and he was unable to avoid the collision.
 The Coroner's jury exonerated him of blame for the crash, returning a verdict of accidental death.

 In February 1936, Earl and Golda Gose sued him, seeking $86,400 in damages.
 Golda, who was taken into court on a hospital stretcher, which was placed before the jury box, testified that LeSueur was driving on the wrong side of Cahuenga Boulevard when his car collided with theirs.
 LeSueur not only denied responsibility for the accident, but in his cross-complaint for $10,000 charged that the crash came about through Gose's negligent driving.
 The suit was then abruptly dropped, however, when a settlement was reached.
 LeSueur agreed to pay them $8,500, one tenth of what they had originally sought.

-Later years
+Later years and death

 Tired of being an uncredited actor in the films on which he worked, he decided to try his hand at make-up work at MGM for a while.
 When he left that job, he worked as a sporting goods salesman.
 LeSueur made one final movie appearance, playing a reporter in Jeanne Eagels (1957).
 He made one TV appearance in an episode of the series State Trooper, titled No Fancy Cowboys, which aired on March 13, 1957.
 When he left the sporting goods business, LeSueur began working as a desk clerk at a Los Angeles hotel, and supplemented his income working as a switchboard operator at the motel where he lived.

-Death

-Hal LeSueur died of a ruptured appendix at the Los Angeles General Hospital.
+LeSueur died of a ruptured appendix on May 3, 1963 at the Los Angeles General Hospital.
 He was interred in Forest Lawn Cemetery, Glendale, California.
-His sister reportedly sent him telegrams from New York to the hospital before he died, but did not attend his funeral.
+His sister, Joan Crawford reportedly sent him telegrams from New York to the hospital before he died, but did not attend his funeral.

 Filmography

+Films listed below were distributed by Metro-Goldwyn-Mayer, except for Jeanne Eagels which as distributed by Columbia Pictures.